R-60 (missile)

 The Molniya (now Vympel) R-60 (NATO reporting name: AA-8 "Aphid") is a short-range lightweight infrared homing air-to-air missile designed for use by Soviet fighter aircraft.
-It has been widely exported, and remains in service with the CIS and many other nations.
+It has been widely exported, and remains in service with the Commonwealth of Independent States and many other nations.

 History

 The R-60 was initially developed for the MiG-23.
 Work began on the weapon, under the bureau designation K-60 (izdeliye 62), in the late 1960s.
 Series production began in 1973.
 It entered service with the designation R-60 (NATO reporting name "Aphid-A").

 When introduced, the R-60 was one of the world's lightest and most agile air-to-air missiles, with a launch weight of 44 kg.
 It has infrared guidance, with an uncooled Komar (Mosquito) seeker head.
 Control is by forward rudders with large rear fins.
 The distinctive canards on the nose, known as "destabilizers," serve to improve the rudders' efficiency at high angles of attack.
 The R-60 uses a very small, 3 kg, tungsten expanding-rod warhead.

 According to Russian sources, practical engagement range is about 4000 m, although "brochure range" is 8 km at high altitude.
 The weapon was one of the most agile air-to-air missiles until the advent of thrust vectored missiles like the R-73 and AIM-9X.
 The R-60 can be used by aircraft maneuvering at up to 9g against targets maneuvering at up to 8g.
 A tactical advantage is the short minimum range of only 300 m.

 Soviet practice was to manufacture most air-to-air missiles with interchangeable IR-homer and semi-active radar homing (SARH) seekers – however, an SARH version of the R-60 was never contemplated due to the small size of the missile which makes a radar-homing version with an antenna of reasonable size impractical.

 An inert training version, alternatively designated UZ-62 and UZR-60, was also built.